mck89/peast/README.md

 #### 1.6
 * Fixed a lot of bugs and now Peast is compatible with all the [ECMAScript official tests](https://github.com/tc39/test262) for the implemented features.
 You can test Peast against ECMAScript tests using the [peast-test262](https://github.com/mck89/peast-test262) repository.
 * Added ES2018 parser

+#### 1.7
+* Implemented missing features of es2018: object rest and spread, async generators and async iteration